 6.51 Pre-processor Directives [NMP]

-This vulnerability is not applicable to Spark, which does not have a pre-processor.
+This vulnerability is not applicable to SPARK, which does not have a pre-processor.

 6.52 Suppression of Language-defined Run-time Checking [MXB]

+6.52.1 Applicability to language

-The vulnerability exists in Spark since pragma Suppress permits explicit suppression of language-defined checks on a unit-by-unit basis or on partitions or programs as a whole.
+The vulnerability exists in SPARK since pragma Suppress permits explicit suppression of language-defined checks on a unit-by-unit basis or on partitions or programs as a whole.
 (The language-defined default, however, is to perform the runtime checks that prevent the runtime vulnerabilities.)
 Pragma Suppress can suppress all language-defined checks or 12 individual categories of checks (see subclause 11.5 of ISO/IEC 8652 [15]).
+Note, however, that SPARK creates verification conditions to be discharged, even if suppression is used.

 6.52.2 Guidance to Language Users